mrislambd/mrislambd.github.io/_posts/2024-05-25-sgd-linreg.md

 permalink: /posts/2024/05/sgd-linreg/
 excerpt: "<img src='/images/height_weight_data.png' width='400' height=250> <br/>Linear regression is a fundamental algorithm in machine learning used for predicting a continuous dependent variable based on one or more independent variables.
 The objective is to find the best-fit line that minimizes the difference between the predicted and actual values."
 tags:
-  - data science
+  - Data Science
-  - machine learning
+  - Machine Learning
-  - stochastic gradient descent
+  - Stochastic Gradient Descent
-  - linear regression
+  - Linear Regression
 ---

 Linear regression is a fundamental algorithm in machine learning used for predicting a continuous dependent variable based on one or more independent variables.
 The objective is to find the best-fit line that minimizes the difference between the predicted and actual values.